Here’s a Europe Trip Itinerary To Help You Plan Your Trip!

 We use Booking.com for all of our hotel bookings because the deals are usually the best and the cancellation policies make potential trip changes less of a nightmare.
-Get started with Booking.com here.
+Get started with hotels here.

 If you’re looking for a Europe road trip planner, then Rome2rio and/or Google Maps will be able to give you the best directions.
-Admittedly, I haven’t driven much in Europe so I can’t be that helpful with regards to the best routes and what driving is like.
+Admittedly, I haven’t driven much in Europe so I can’t be that helpful with regard to the best routes and what driving is like.

 Europe Trip Itinerary – Western/Central Europe

 You might be wondering how I ended up on this Euro Trip.
 Okay, here’s the backstory:

 I have a buddy named Will from back home in Toronto.
 One day, in late 2014 he asks me “Hey, I’m planning on going on a Europe trip next year cause you can fly through Iceland for cheap.
 Do you want to go?”